 Certainly, wounded people need more than particulars and facts.
 Facts are a good place to begin, but facts never healed anybody.
 For healing, people also need to see, feel, and hear how their own particular losses affected them.
 They need to remember what happened, see what happened through their own new eyes, and through other people’s eyes.
 They need to sit awhile with themselves, experiencing again in the here-and-now what was done to them so long ago, and which has been so long forgotten, and which hurts so very much.
 And most times, we need others to sit awhile with us, too.

 In Proverbs it says, “the beginning of wisdom is: get wisdom.”
 And so the way we heal ourselves is, we get healers.
 Though they speak to us through therapy, over tea, in church or synagogue or temple, through books or tapes or DVDs or free seminars or talks at the local library, speak they must.
 And we must listen, and humbly go forward for healing.
-They must lay their healing hands on our wounds, slap us on the forehead and shout, “BE HEALED!”, shake the rattle, breathe smoke over our inert forms, apply the poultice, tell us to breathe, hold our hands, hug us, rock us, mutter an incantation, wield the antidote and say, “This is going to sting.”
+They must lay their healing hands on our wounds, slap us on the forehead and shout, “BE HEALED!” shake the rattle, breathe smoke over our inert forms, apply the poultice, tell us to breathe, hold our hands, hug us, rock us, mutter an incantation, wield the antidote and warn, “This is going to sting.”

 And then, we talk.